DavidVogelxyz/debian-setup/README.md

 Get the script working such that the guide can do pre-`chroot` operations too.
 Include:

 - `debootstrap`
-- running the "mount --rbind" command
+- running the `mount --rbind` command
 - copying "/etc/resolv.conf"
 - making adjustments to "/mnt/etc/apt/sources.list"